bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/magpie3.rst

        }
    }

-.. |String in Java documentation| raw:: html

-   <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/String.html" target="_blank">String in Java documentation|</a>

-Open the API for |String in Java documentation| in another tab.
-Scroll down to the Method Summary section and find the ``indexOf(String str)`` method.
+Open the API for `String in Java documentation| <http://docs.oracle.com/javase/7/docs/api/java/lang/String.html>`_ in another tab.
+Scroll down to the Method Summary section and find the
+``indexOf(String str)`` method.
 Follow the link and read the description of the ``indexOf`` method.

 .. fillintheblank:: fill-lab1b1